89luca89/distrobox/docs/usage/distrobox-enter.md

 **distrobox enter**

-	--name/-n:		name for the distrobox						default: my-distrobox --/-e:			end arguments execute the rest as command to execute at login	default: default $USER's shell --no-tty/-T:		do not instantiate a tty
+	--name/-n:		name for the distrobox						default: my-distrobox --/-e:			end arguments execute the rest as command to execute at login	default: default ${USER}'s shell --no-tty/-T:		do not instantiate a tty
 	--no-workdir/-nw:	always start the container from container's home directory --additional-flags/-a:	additional flags to pass to the container manager command